2005 Domaine la Barroche Châteauneuf-du-Pape Cuvée Pure ( Châteauneuf-du-Pape)

 Domaine la Barroche Vineyards, Wines, Winemaking

-Currently, Domaine la Barroche owns 15 hectares of Chateauneuf du Pape vineyards on stony, sandy terroir, dedicated to the production of red wine.
+Currently, Domaine la Barroche owns 15.5 hectares of Chateauneuf du Pape vineyards on stony, sandy terroir, dedicated to the production of red wine.
+Although there are portions of the vineyards that are not currently in production.
 While their best terroir is sand and rock covered soil, you also find limestone and even red clay and iron enriched sandstone.

 Some of their best terroir is a parcel of vines located next to Rayas.
 Most of their vineyards are situated in the northern part of the appellation.
 They have old vines which average more than 70 years of age.
 However, they have very old vines as well.
 In fact, some of which are more than 100 years age!
 While Grenache is of course their primary grape planted, they have have smaller plantings of Mourvedre, Syrah, Cinsault, Clairette Blanche, Vaccarese, Terret Noir and Clairette Rose.

 At Domaine la Barroche, the fruit is sorted in the vineyards and again at the cellars before being cold macerated, prior to harvest.
+A portion of the Grenache can be whole cluster vinified.
 The wine is aged in concrete vats, small barrels or large foudres.
 The grape variety determines which vessel is used.
-One of the first improvements at the estate Julien Barrot requested was the addition of three new vats that would allow for the fermentation process to take place based on specific parcels or grape varieties.

 The best vintages for Domaine la Barroche are: 2016, 2015, 2012, 2010, 2009, 2007, 2006, 2005 and 2003.

-Domaine la Barroche Cuvee Pure - Produced from 100% old vine Grenache from sandy soils in the Grand Pierre and Pointu lieux-dits, with vines planted back in 1901.
+Domaine la Barroche Cuvee Pure - Produced from 100% old vine Grenache.
+The terroir is pure sandy soils in the Grand Pierre, Rayas and Pointu lieux-dits.
+The vines are old, having been planted back in 1901.
 The vines are quite close to Rayas.
 The grapes are partially destemmed.
 The vinification is conducted in concrete vats.
 Malolactic fermentation takes place in tank.
-The wine is aged one, large, old oak foudre for about 16 months before bottling.
+The wine is aged one, large, old oak foudre for about 18 months before bottling.
 This can be quite difficult to find as less than 300 cases per year are produced.
 For some reason, at least with the 2007 vintage, two separate bottling's were produced, one was filtered and the other was unfiltered.
 There is no way to tell which you're buying.

 Domaine la Barroche Signature, produced from a blend that varies from 65% Grenache, 15% Mourvedre, 15% Syrah and a portion of Cinsault, along with various allowable grape varieties.
-The partially destemmed grapes for this wine come from vines that vary in age from 18 years of age up to 100 years in age.
+The terroir is a mix of sand, stone and clay terroirs.
+The vines are quite scattered over the appellation as they are planted in the Bois Dauphin, Cabrieres, le Grand Pierre, les Mascaronnes, Palestor, le Parc, le Pied Long, Pierre a Feu, Pointu, and Rayas lieux-dits.
+The grapes are partially destemmed grapes for this wine come from vines that vary in age from 18 years of age up to 100 years in age.
 La Barroche Signature is aged in a combination of foudres and stainless steel vats.

 Serving and Decanting Domaine la Barroche with Wine, Food, Pairing Tips